 After decades of war, Milan and Lombardy became part of the Spanish empire in the second half of the sixteenth century.
 Two great archbishops of the Counter-Reformation, Carlo and Federigo Borromeo, are Milanese symbols of that period.
 With the advent of peace, the building of churches and mansions resumed.

-1820 marked the inauguration of the splendid Neo-Classical Grand Salon (called “The Golden Hall”), which would be the scene of countless prestigious events.
-Additions and transformations followed in the 19th and 20th centuries.
+The year 1820 marked the inauguration of the splendid neo-classical grand salon (called ‘The Golden Hall’), which would be the scene of countless prestigious events.
+Additions and transformations followed in the nineteenth and twentieth centuries.

 After the severe damage caused by the bombings of August 1943, the reconstruction of the damaged areas was completed in 1947 under the architect Cassi Ramelli.